Career Foundation Programmes

 The legal English communication skills focus is on improving listening and speaking skills to levels B1 | C2 on the Common European Framework of Reference.

-Both subjects offered in four intakes per year – February, May, September and November.
+Both subjects are offered in four intakes per year – February, May, September and November.

-Single module enrolments are able to be undertaken at any time.
+Single unit enrolments are able to be undertaken at any time.

 The College sets no minimum English language requirements for undertaking its ILEPS programme.
 However, before undertaking the course, you should attempt Unit 1 of ILEPS, which is available on a free trial basis.
 Doing this will allow you to consider whether your English capability is sufficient to successfully complete the course.